skywickenden/react-graphql-blueprint/README.md

 ### Test

 Testing is performed using Jest and SuperTest.
 See an example in `./foo.test.js`.
 Run tests from the parent folder with `docker-compose run api npm run test`.
 For an example of how to test css see `./src/layouts/main.js`. `./test-utils.js` is used to setup both the test router wrapper and also `graphql-query-test-mock` to mock graphql queries.

+### Linting

+Linting is done with eslint.
+Run the linter with `docker-compose run client npm run lint`.